groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-series-coloring/chart-series-coloring-in-spreadsheet-document.md

 *   The report must show the  name of the manager
 *   The report must show the total contract price for each manager
 *   Series color to be used in chart series
-*   The Report must be generated in the Word Processing Document
+*   The report must be generated in the Spreadsheet Document

 ### Adding Syntax to be evaluated by GroupDocs.Assembly Engine